Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Solar plexus chakra (Manipura).
 In Hindu tradition, linked to the solar plexus.
 Personal power and will.

 The Sun (planet).
 In Vedic astrology, the Manik is the stone of the Sun.
-Brings success, fame and leadership.
+It is traditionally believed to bring success, fame and leadership.

 Protection from poison.
 A medieval belief: red corundum grows dull in the presence of poison.
 Hence the tradition of setting it in the cups and tableware of noble households.